 In the first year, each course will have appropriate assessment and students will be awarded a pass or fail.
 Students will be required to pass every module; those failing any course may need to do additional work to demonstrate competence.
 Those obtaining a fail may be required to discuss their performance with the course directors.

 Term 1

 Introductory courses

-Students follow mandatory coursework involving four 8-hour introductory courses held in Oxford in the first 2 weeks (Sept 25-Oct 4).
+Students follow mandatory coursework involving one 16-hour and two 8-hour introductory courses held in Oxford in the first 2 weeks (Sept 21-Oct 2).
 There will not be a formal assessment for these.
-Accommodation in Oxford will be provided from September 24th to October 4th for all students.